sdelaughter/sdelaughter.github.io/research.md

 # Conference Papers
+- **[Economic rebalancing of the costs and benefits of Volumetric DDoS mitigation in the Internet: A Case Study of TCP]**<br>
+  Samuel DeLaughter, Karen Sollins, and William Lehr<br>
+  TPRC '23: Proceedings of the 51st Research Conference on Communications, Information and Internet Policy<br>
+  September 2023

 - **[Context Matters: Accurately Measuring the Efficacy of Denial-of-Service Mitigations](https://dl.acm.org/doi/10.1145/3546096.3546109)**<br>
   Samuel DeLaughter and Karen Sollins<br>
   CSET '22: Proceedings of the 15th Workshop on Cyber Security Experimentation and Test<br>